 Representing the interests of students

 The GSb attempts to keep students well informed about the latest developments in the world of education and the housing policy of Groningen.
 The GSb spreads the newsmagazine Nait Soez’n at different locations of the Hanze and the RUG, which examines critical issues which are relevant to students.
 In addition GSb publishes a Dutch and English Housing Guide explaining your rights as a tenant every year .
 This guide contains everything a student needs to know about finding a room and living in Groningen.
-Both editions are also to be found at the RUG and the Hanze, they can be picked up for free at our office and downloaded for free on this website (here).
 The GSb also publishes regular press releases to draw attention to an issue or change, for example the approach of mediation costs and the potential master selection at the RUG.

 The GSb also ensures that information from the RUG and Hanze is maintained and up to date.
 If it is unclear or incorrect information is given, we speak to the institutions accordingly.